zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/index.rst

 **Flash driver**:
   A flash driver is provided that accesses all flash data through a binary file on the host file system.

-  The size of the flash device can be configured through the native POSIX board devicetree and the sector size is configurable via the Kconfig option :option:`CONFIG_FLASH_NATIVE_POSIX_SECTOR_SIZE`.
-The sector size will only be used to return flash page layout related information and no restrictions are imposed by the driver based on the configured sector size.
-As such an erase operation of arbitrary size will succeed on the emulated flash device.
+The behavior of the flash device can be configured through the native POSIX board devicetree or Kconfig settings under :option:`CONFIG_FLASH_SIMULATOR`.
-  Further the emulated device will not impose any write restriction that are applicable for a regular flash device, including changing the state of a bit from zero to one.

   By default the binary data is located in the file *flash.bin* in the current working directory.
 The location of this file can be changed through the